Skip to main content

 INSEAD’s research complements the school’s perspective that business can serve as a force for good.
 Business principles have the potential to make a significant positive contribution to healthcare organisations.
 INSEAD’s positioning as the business school for the world, together with its multi-disciplinary faculty, allows for concepts from non-health sectors to be applied to healthcare in areas ranging from medical products and food consumption to service operations and policy.

-As an interdisciplinary centre, INSEAD HMI brings together faculty from technology and operations management, marketing, economics and political science, organisational behaviour, strategy, and entrepreneurship.
+As an interdisciplinary centre, the INSEAD Healthcare Management Initiative (HMI) brings together faculty from technology and operations management, marketing, economics and political science, organisational behaviour, strategy, and entrepreneurship.
 Faculty research is linked to MBA and Executive Education programmes that focus on improving the effectiveness of healthcare delivery and wellness.

 Business Science